gvwilson/thirdbit/src/fiction/bear/index.md

 "What happened, anyway?"
 Sergeant Inambu asked.

-"Turns out the Blight didn't like us much," Muddh replied.
+"Turns out the Blight didn't like us much," Mukh replied.
 "And after all we're going to do for it—shows you what kind of gratitude you can expect from dirt and rocks, eh?"
 He sighed.
 "The bad news is that Old Musclebrain managed to knock the spirit trap out of my hands.
 I'm